*** Take advantage of current registration savings. Register by April 30! *****

 Where do I park on Race Morning?
 Participants must park at Ohio Stadium on Sunday morning.
 No parking will be permitted at Antrim Park.
 (OSU Employees are encouraged to park in Tuttle Park Garage with A passes or in the south French Fieldhouse lots with B or C passes).
 If your family is dropping you off, please have them drop you off at Thomas Worthington High School and take the Olentangy Trail to Antrim Park.
 (Note: All bikes must be checked in on Saturday).
 Handicap accessible parking is available at Ohio Stadium and Antrim Park.

 How do I get to Antrim Park on Sunday?
-All participants will be shuttled to the start from Ohio Stadium (transition #2) on race morning.
+All participants will be shuttled to the start from Ohio Stadium - Northwest corner by Rotunda off Cannon Drive (where you will park) on race morning.
 No bicycles will be allowed on the buses.
-Buses will begin leaving at 4:30 a.m. with the last bus leaving Ohio Stadium at 6:00 a.m.
+Buses will begin leaving at 5:00 a.m. with the last bus leaving Ohio Stadium at 6:45 a.m.
 NO PARKING will be permitted by participants or family members at Antrim Park.
 For those doing relays, see relay FAQs below.

 My family wants to watch the swim at Antrim Park.
 Where can they park?
 Family members watching the swim at Antrim Park should park at Thomas Worthington High School and walk to Antrim Park via the Olentangy Trail.